Repositioning NASA in the digital media ecosystem @ NASA X Parsons (client engagement)

 Team

 3 member sub-group for this strategy.
 Shruti Kulkarni, Meha Jain, and Yasmeen Masri.
 Full team included 16 people.
-Christie Cox & Lynn Harper (NASA)

 Timeline